A Guide to Contextual Marketing

 Context marketing involves getting the right message to the right person at the right time.
 But a lot goes into that effort.
 Strategic content has to be visually stunning and written perfectly as well.
 You have to know something about your customer, however, to be able to connect on their level.
 You have to have completed your buyer persona or audience persona research, and you have to have done the due diligence associated with timing your campaigns.
 First, consider some contextual touch points.

 Contextual Touch Points

-Fundamentally, contextual marketing comes down engaging your audience with content in context – blog posts and social media posts that start a conversation and engage customers to create a meaningful and lasting experience.
+Fundamentally, contextual marketing comes down engaging your audience with content in context – blog posts and social media types of posts that start a conversation and engage customers to create a meaningful and lasting experience.
 But how do you do that?

 How about 1500 custom post templates for your contextual marketing?
 Try now with a free registration!

 Find The Right Person and Where They Are (The “Who” and “Where” Parts of the Equation)

 Today’s consumer is totally connected.
 They respond to personalized content that adds value to what Google calls “micro-moments” – the times a person is using a mobile device for something other than texting or calling.
 In order to understand how to capture these micro-moments, you need to understand what your customer wants during them: